-- Development Objectives: A clear statement of the goals and objectives the municipality hopes to accomplish with the project. - Role of the Municipality: The municipal role in the development process and what other roles the municipality will consider taking on, based upon the quality and impact of the development plan.

-Description of the Developer Selection Process
+- Development Objectives: A clear statement of the goals and objectives the municipality hopes to accomplish with the project. - Role of the Municipality: The municipal role in the development process and what other roles the municipality will consider taking on, based upon the quality and impact of the development plan. - Description of the Developer Selection Process - RFQ Requirements (if RFQ is used): Should include submittal document format and 6-8 key elements to be contained in the submittal. - x RFQ Basis For Evaluation - RFP Submittal Requirements: (if RFQ is used): Initially, the municipality is advising the developer as to what will be required for those on the "short list".

-- RFQ Requirements (if RFQ is used): Should include submittal document format and 6-8 key elements to be contained in the submittal. - ¤ RFQ Basis For Evaluation - RFP Submittal Requirements: (if RFQ is used): Initially, the municipality is advising the developer as to what will be required for those on the "short list". - ¤ RFP Basis for Evaluation: - Next Steps for Selected Developer: Should include a request for a "Developer of Record Designation"/ timeline to negotiate a final contract with the municipality. - ¤ Proprietary Information: - Response Deadline / Due Date: - Method of Submittal: Provide a postal address for sending a hardcopy response and/ or an email address if the municipality wishes to receive the documentation in electronic format.
-If the latter, it is standard practice to send a confirmation email to the submitter to ensure the documentation was received. - Attachments and Additional Information: This can be extensive and include: comprehensive plans, a master plan, design guidelines, zoning maps and ordinances, site plans, renderings, and any/all other available information about the project site.
+- RFP Basis for Evaluation: List the weight/score given to each identified item. - Next Steps for Selected Developer: Should include a request for a "Developer of Record Designation"/ timeline to negotiate a final contract with the municipality. - ¤ Proprietary Information: - Response Deadline / Due Date: What is a reasonable amount of time for a response deadline? - Method of Submittal: Provide a postal address for sending a hardcopy response and/ or an email address if the municipality wishes to receive the documentation in electronic format.
+If the latter, it is standard practice to send a confirmation email to the submitter to ensure the documentation was received. - Information: This can be extensive and include: comprehensive plans, a master plan, design guidelines, zoning maps and ordinances, site plans, renderings, and any/all other available information about the project site.
+Additional information may also include a list of common questions and answers available to all parties.
 Such information should be posted on a municipal website as opposed to sending an overwhelming package of hardcopy documents.